Pupu Hydro Power Scheme: Construction

 The first water-race was constructed from 1901 to 1902 by the Takaka Sluicing Company over 8 months by a crew of 24 men working 8-hour shifts.
 It diverted water from Campbell Creek at a gentle gradient along the steep hillside, travelling over several timber aqueducts along its original 3.7 km course.
 The gold claim in the Waikoropupu Valley was worked from the 1850s until around 1910.

 Following a public meeting in 1924, an interim power board was formed to investigate the development of a local hydro scheme in response to the increasing promotion of electricity as a new energy source following the 1918 Electric Power Boards Act.
 The proposed Pupu Hydro Power Scheme was however deemed uneconomical by the central government, and local rate payers voted to take on a loan of £24,000 and proceed with the construction, which involved upgrading the disused Campbell Creek water-race, building a penstock and a powerhouse.

 On 11 October 1929, the Golden Bay Electric Power Board officially opened the power scheme, lighting up the first public electricity supply in Golden Bay and enabling households to have access to electric lighting, appliances and radio.

-This scheme, and the later Onekaka Hydro Scheme, allowed Golden Bay's power generation to be self-sufficient up until 1944, when the much larger Cobb Power Station began generating power into the national grid and the Golden Bay Electric Power Board started taking supply from the main grid.
+This scheme, and the later Onekaka Power Station, allowed Golden Bay's power generation to be self-sufficient up until 1944, when the much larger Cobb Power Station began generating power into the national grid and the Golden Bay Electric Power Board started taking supply from the main grid.

 The Pupu Power Scheme survived as an emergency backup, and apart from lightning strike damage in 1956 continued to operate until 1980 when the alternator stator burned out in a 'flashover' short circuit.
+By then owned by the Tasman Electric Power Board, one of its linesmen had received instructions to start the generator.
+The plant had condensation and had previously always been dried out for a fortnight before power generation began.
+The linesman could not convince his superior that running the plant would be dangerous and upon turning it on, the generator started burning out.
 After 51 years of operating reliably, the shut down power scheme was put up for tender in 1980.